 Are you looking for ways to froth milk at home when you don’t have a milk frother?
+If you are an outdoors person who loves milk coffee, you do not have to pack a milk frother every time you go camping or hiking.

 A 2019 survey found that on average, 29 percent of the coffee consumers in America drink two cups of coffee at home per week.
 The number has increased over the years as more people avoid frequenting cafes and social places.